-- 4. Install the splash panels; then install the front wheels and tighten to 45 ft-lb using a crisscross pattern. - 5.
+- 4. Install the splash panels; then install the front wheels and tighten to 45 ft-lb (steel wheels) or 80 ft-lb (aluminum wheels) using a crisscross pattern. - 5.
 Lower the ATV and place the handlebar and caps into position on the steering post; then position the instrument pod mounts on top of the caps and secure with the four cap screws.
 Tighten to 20 ft-lb. - 6.
 Place the instrument pod into position; then secure with reinstallable rivets and the ignition switch locking ring.

-7. Install the steering post access cover and secure with reinstallable rivets; then install and secure the radiator access cover.
+Install the steering post access cover and secure with reinstallable rivets; then install and secure the radiator access cover.